-Auto Accident Settlement Negotiations
+Auto Accident and Settlement Negotiations

 98 percent of personal injury claims settle outside of court.
 However you should carefully consider your negotiation strategy to reach the most beneficial settlement agreement possible.
 You should also be in the position to take your claim to trial if litigation can bring better results.